PeterWang512/GANSketching/README.md

 <br>In [ICCV](https://arxiv.org/abs/2108.02774), 2021.

-**Training code, evaluation code, and datasets will be released soon.**
+**Aug 16 Update** Training code, evaluation code, and dataset are released.
+Model weights are also updated, please re-run `bash weights/download_weights.sh` if you have downloaded the weights before this update.

 ## Results